jenkins-x/jx-docs/content/about/status.md

 kubectl scale deploy jenkins-x-monocular-ui --replicas=0
 ```

+The latest [version stream release](/architecture/version-stream/) has removed monocular so if you upgrade your platform this issue should be resolved.

-We should have a new release out soon that removes monocular.
-We can always add it back as an optional [App](/apps) later on when it works again.
+We can always add monocular back as an optional [App](/apps) later on when it works again.

 ## 12th June 2019: Knative Build now deprecated